-In addition to the lighting design standards outlined in the VDPB, Residential Neighborhoods within Village G may, as an alternative to Metal Halide Lighting, use a High-Pressure Sodium Vapor (HPSV) or LED as a softer lighting source.
+In addition to the lighting design standards outlined in the VDPB, Residential Neighborhoods within Village F may, as an alternative to Metal Halide Lighting, use a High-Pressure Sodium Vapor (HPSV) or LED as a softer lighting source.
 To minimize glare, use of LED lighting shall be at appropriate locations and appropriate intensities, depending on application, as approved by the WVRC.
-Village G may also utilize the standard poles and fixtures provided by FPL.
+Village F may also utilize the standard poles and fixtures provided by FPL.
 Sidewalks located along roadways are considered part of the roadway and will comply with the lighting requirements of the adjacent roadway.
-Other sidewalks will be illuminated per the Pedestrian Pathway Lighting standards, per the VDPB, or may be unlit.
+Other sidewalks will be illuminated per the Pedestrian Pathway Lights standards, per the VDPB, or may be unlit.

-3.9 Village G Mixed-Use Design Standards
+3.9 Village F Mixed-Use Design Standards

 The architectural fabric for West Villages is intended to provide a unique community experience that draws its architectural context from the local identity.
 The elements in the overall architectural arrangement are designed to encourage individuality.
-There will be multimodal trails, pedestrian paths and an integrated roadway network connecting neighborhoods to the mixed-use areas and town center.
+There will be multimodal trails, pedestrian paths and an integrated roadway network connecting neighborhoods to nearby commercial areas.
 The integrated multimodal network will help to establish a sense of community.
-With the development of mixed-use areas and town centers, each developer/tenant is encouraged in its design efforts to creatively develop a community atmosphere with canopy overhangs, transoms, and signage personalities that will reflect individual product presentation, while retaining the integrity of the overall project.
+With the development of Mixed-Use Areas, each developer/tenant is encouraged in its design efforts to creatively develop a community atmosphere with canopy overhangs, transoms and signage personalities that will reflect individual product presentation, while retaining the integrity of the overall project.